AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_controlgroup_extra"
 >title="Extra population"
->abstract="You can exclude a specific population from the target by selecting an existing audience, or by defining a query."
+>abstract="You can exclude a specific population from the delivery audience by selecting an existing audience, or by defining a query."

-Another way to define a control group is to exclude a specific population from the target using an existing audience or by defining a query.
+Another way to define a control group is to select a specific population in an existing audience or by defining a query.

 From the **Extra population** section of the **Control Group** definition screen, click the **[!UICONTROL Select Audience]** button.

 ![](assets/control-group3.png)

 * To use an existing audience, click **Select audience**.
-Refer to this [section](add-audience.md).
+Learn more in [this section](add-audience.md).

 * To define a new query, select **Create your own** and define the exclusion criteria using the rule builder.
-Refer to this [section](segment-builder.md).
+Learn more in [this section](segment-builder.md).

-The profiles included in the audience or matching the result of the query are excluded from the target.
+The profiles included in the audience or matching the result of the query are **excluded** from the delivery target: they do not receive any message.

 ## Compare the results{#control-group-results}